janwilmake/grok-tools/grokthyself/README.md

   - user should see history is scraped back until YYYY-MM-DD
   - user should be able to keep being synced for months without paying the full amount
   - looking at authorized posts percentage + total posts, we can estimate the total cost, and ask to purchase full history. use big margin.

-# Minibenchmark

-- simple benchmark: ask questions about your friends people were asking grok a while ago for fun. vibe benchmark grok vs. grokthyself. put on landing.

-# SUPER WISHLIST

-## Chat Completions

-This is literally gold if done well.
-It should never halucinate and always stay w'in bounds of truth.
-People must be able to chat with it over my DMs if I don't reply.
-This is literally epic!